 Section 11.
-Multi Year Appropriations.
-This section makes multi-year appropriations for a number of capital projects included in the FY 2016 through FY 2018 Capital Budget that are funded from Rhode Island Capital Plan funds.
-The FY 2015 and multi-year appropriations supersede appropriations made for capital projects in Section 12 of Article 1 of the FY 2014 Appropriations Act.
+Multi-Year Appropriations.
+Section 11 of Article 1 makes multi-year appropriations for a number of capital projects included in the FY 2015 through FY 2019 Capital Budget that are funded from Rhode Island Capital Plan funds.
+The FY 2015 and multi-year appropriations supersede appropriations made for capital projects in Section 11 of Article 1 of the FY 2014 Appropriations Act.

 Section 12.
 Reappropriations.
-This section provides that any unexpended and unencumbered funds for Rhode Island Capital Plan fund projects may be reappropriated at the recommendation of the Governor in FY 2015.
+This section of Article 1 provides for automatic reappropriation of unexpended balances from Rhode Island Capital Plan fund projects over \$500.
 However, any such reappropriations are subject to final approval by the General Assembly as part of the supplemental appropriations act.
-Unexpended funds of less than \$500 can be reappropriated at the discretion of the state Budget Officer.
-This amends the FY 2014 enacted language and prevents automatic reappropriations of unexpended and unencumbered funds for Rhode Island Capital Plan fund projects; according to the Budget Office the change was inadvertent.
+Balances of less than \$500 can be reappropriated at the discretion of the State Budget Officer.